confunguido/IquitoSim_PLOSCompBio_2019/README.md

 * The repository contains two sets of code:
   1) Agent-based model C++ code [abm_code]
-  2) R-scripts to generate the manuscript figures from the output of thousands of model simulations [figures_code]
+  2) R-scripts to generate the manuscript figures from the output of thousands of model simulations [figures_code] The R-scripts to generate the figures assume a working directory in figures_code/scripts